Dishwashing

-Dishwashing, washing the dishes, doing the dishes, or washing up in Great Britain, is the process of cleaning cooking utensils, dishes, cutlery and other items to prevent foodborne illness.
-This is either achieved by hand in a sink using dishwashing detergent or by using a dishwasher and may take place in a kitchen, utility room, scullery or elsewhere.
-There are cultural divisions over rinsing and drying after washing.
+Dishwashing, washing the dishes, doing the dishes, or (in Great Britain) washing up, is the process of cleaning cooking utensils, dishes, cutlery and other food-soiled items to promote hygiene and health by preventing foodborne illness.
+This is either achieved by hand in a sink or tub using dishwashing detergent, or by using a dishwasher, and may take place in a kitchen, utility room, scullery or elsewhere.

 Implements

 Dish washing is usually done using an implement for the washer to wield, unless done using an automated dishwasher.
 Commonly used implements include cloths, sponges, brushes or even steel wool.
 As fingernails are often more effective than soft implements like cloths at dislodging hard particles, washing simply with the hands is also done and can be effective as well.
 Dishwashing detergent is also generally used, but bar soap can be used acceptably, as well.
 Rubber gloves are often worn when washing dishes by people who are sensitive to hot water or dish-washing liquids, those who do not want to touch the old food particles, or those who do not wish to get as wet.
 According to dermatologists, the use of protective gloves is highly recommended whenever working with water and cleaning products, since some chemicals may damage the skin, or allergies may develop in some individuals.
 Many people also wear aprons.

 There is also variation in the temperature and state of water.
 Some people prefer cold water or hot water, and some people prefer running water or standing water.